carbonplan/research/articles/carbon-removal-mechanisms/index.md

 The accounting becomes more complex for projects that change existing ecological systems.

 Reforestation, for example, refers to the planting of trees in locations that were forested in the past.
 (You might also hear the phrase “afforestation,” which refers to planting vegetation – typically monoculture forest plantations – in areas that have not previously been forested.
-Ecologists rightly question the feasibility or utility of large-scale afforestation.<Reference color={meta.color} data={sidenotes[6]}/>)
+Ecologists rightly question the feasibility or utility of large-scale afforestation.<Cite id='lewis.2019'/>)

 From a carbon cycle perspective, reforestation will result in new tree growth.
 We can think of it as carbon removal, at least for as long as the trees continue to accumulate biomass.
 The diagram is the same as above.